 This delicious brown butter sweet potato pie is made with toasty brown butter, warm spices, and has hint of delicious orange.
-It’s so easy to make and has the perfect smooth and creamy filling.
+If you’re looking for an easy to make sweet potato pie that has the perfect smooth and creamy filling – this is it!

 Sweet potato pie!
 We tested a few different pies to share with you this holiday season and this brown butter sweet potato pie was a huge hit with both my husband and Natalie, All the Healthy Things social media manager.

 While I think the chocolate pecan pie might be my favorite of the season, this sweet potato pie is a close runner up!
 It’s made with nutty, toasty brown butter which gives it notes of caramel, plenty of warming spices, and fresh orange zest.

 Not only is this pie delicious, it’s also so easy to make and even easier to customize based on your dietary needs.
 I know you will love it!

 Sweet Potatoes: you’ll need around two large sweet potatoes for this pie.
 I love using garnet sweet potatoes because of their bright orange colored flesh.

 Butter: this is a brown butter sweet potato pie so that toasty butter flavor really shines through.
 I recommend using an unsalted and high quality butter for the best flavor.

 Maple Syrup: this adds the perfect amount of sweetness and a delicious maple flavor.

 Vanilla Extract: for just the right touch of vanilla flavor.

 Almond Milk: this recipe uses plain almond milk which has a nice neutral flavor.